 All students must study Science in Years 9, 10 and 11.
-All students who do not pick Triple Science will complete GCSE Core Science in Year 9,10 and Year 11 to achieve a grade between 1-9.
+All students who do not pick Triple Science will complete GCSE Core Science in Year 9,10 and Year 11 to achieve two grades between 1-9.
+Higher tier (GCSE Grades 4 to 9 available) or the Foundation tier (GCSE Grade 1 to 5 available).
+This will be reviewed on a regular basis through assessment and monitoring of progress.
 Since 2016, GCSE Science has run in a linear style, with all examinations coming at the end of year 11.
 Science will continue to be awarded as TWO GCSE grades.
 Students can move onto A Level Sciences after following this route.